dellacortelab/t4ss/README.md

+# Brenden's notes on the pipeline to getting a working Gromacs simulation:

-# T4SS simulations
+## T4SS simulations
-Instructions for taking original PDB structure all the way to full course-grain simulations.
+Instructions for taking original PDB structure all the way to full coarse-grain simulations.
 I've included an example icmf directory as an example file structure.

-# Splitting
+### Splitting
 First, the full PDB file must be split into pieces with at most 99,999 atoms, or else martinize will fail with atom indices.
 (There may be another roadblock with Atom numbers, Bryce is/was investigating).
 I have used both manual selection in ChimeraX for large sections, and simple bash commands for chain-by-chain splitting.